 People and Places of the Middle Ages - Medieval People and Places The directories here will help you find biographical information about notable individuals, historical background on cultural groups, and the history of various geographical areas throughout the Middle Ages.
 Who's Who in Medieval History and the RenaissanceThis project is intended to help you find information about significant individuals from the Middle Ages and Renaissance, when available, on the web and in print.
 Each page offers a brief explanation of who the individual was and why he or she is important or interesting in medieval and Renaissance studies.
-A survey of some of the most famous -- and not-so-famous -- couples in Medieval and Renaissance history and fiction.

 History News Network

 Internet History Sourcebooks Project Paul Halsall, Editor Last Modified: Nov 4 2011 | linked pages may have been updated more recently The Internet History Sourcebooks Project is a collection of public domain and copy-permitted historical texts presented cleanly (without advertising or excessive layout) for educational use.
-Update Information 2006: In 2006 the Internet History Sourcebook s Project is undergoing a major overhaul to remove bad links and add more documents.
+Update Information 2006: In 2006 the Internet History Sourcebooks Project is undergoing a major overhaul to remove bad links and add more documents.
 1.